auzon-bsc/ceng113-string-manipulation/README.md

 # StringManipulation-Python
-My assignment in university.
+My fourth in university.
 String manipulation written in python.